Sam aged 0!

 Sam aged 12

-This was our second summer holiday visit to the Isle of Wight running - we stayed in Sandown (as in 2006), but this time Miranda joined us too.
-One of Sam's favourite things from our first visit was the chair-lift ride at The Needles, which transports visitors down the coloured chalk cliffs to Alum Bay (where Sam's sat above) & back up again... if they wish!
-I must say I didn't quite share Sam's enthusiasm for this transportation - I don't like heights & I found it all rather scary!
-But, a bit like a scary rollercoaster, it somehow just makes you want to go back & do it all over again & repeat the experience - so that's what we did!
+This was our second summer holiday visit to the Isle of Wight running - we stayed in Sandown once more (as in 2006), but this time Miranda joined us too.
+One of Sam's favourite things from our first visit was the chair-lift ride at The Needles, which transports visitors down the coloured chalk cliffs to Alum Bay (where Sam's sat above) and back up again... if they so wish!
+I must say I didn't quite share Sam's enthusiasm for this transportation - I don't like heights and I found it all rather scary!
+But, a bit like a scary rollercoaster, it somehow just makes you want to go back and do it all over again and repeat the experience - so that's what we did!
+But definitely not for the faint-hearted...

-Just to Sam's right (above the jetty) you can see the Needles rocks themselves, & you may just be able to make out the lighthouse at the end.
-We later walked along the cliffs round there to the Needles Battery, & saw it up close - it was another lovely sunny day & a great holiday!
+Just to Sam's right (above the jetty) you can see the Needles rocks themselves, and you may just be able to make out the lighthouse at the end.
+We later walked along the cliffs round there to the Needles Battery, and saw it up close - it was another lovely sunny day & a great holiday.

 Sam aged 13

-Here's Sam up on the ramparts of Pembroke Castle, taken during our visit there whilst on a week's holiday in Tenby with Miranda in July 2008.
+Here's Sam (with a rather severe buzzcut!) up on the ramparts of Pembroke Castle, taken during our visit there whilst on a week's holiday in Tenby with Miranda in July 2008.

-Sam said he'd like to go somewhere different after our two previous holidays in the Isle of Wight in 2006 & 2007 - so I suggested Tenby, as I hadn't been there since a family holiday when I was 9, & I remembered what a lovely place it was!
+Sam said he'd like to go somewhere different after our two previous holidays in the Isle of Wight in 2006 and 2007 - so I suggested Tenby, as I hadn't been there since a family holiday when I was 9... having remembered what a lovely place it was.

-We had a very enjoyable week, and even had some sunshine - like 2007, July 2008 was rather rainy, but we were fortunate enough to avoid most of it!
+We had a very enjoyable week, and even had some sunshine - as with 2007, July 2008 was rather rainy, but we were fortunate enough to avoid most of it.
 We had a great day out at Pembroke Castle, and Sam said he'd like the above photo to be used on my site - so here it is!

 Sam aged 14

 Here's Sam up pictured at the amazing Thornton Force waterfalls at Ingelton, North Yorkshire.
-This was taken during our stay in August 2009 with Miranda at her Aunt & Uncle's House in Whalley, Lancashire.
+This was taken during our stay in August 2009 with Miranda at her Aunt and Uncle's house (Dorothy and Ian) in Whalley, Lancashire.

 Following our walk, we finished our day at Ingleton with a visit to the White Scar caves - the longest show-cave in Britain.
 Again, Sam said he'd like this photo to be used on the site, so I'm happy to oblige!